 Our with profits committee

-In 2005, Aviva was one of the first companies to introduce a with profits committee.
-The committee was established to ensure fairness to customers is embedded in our With-Profits decision-making.
+In 2005, Aviva introduced a with profits committee to ensure fairness to customers is embedded in our With-Profits decision-making.

 Brian Duffin MA, FFA, CCMI (Chairman)